Zeleo/pg_natural_sort_order/README.md

 # PostgreSQL extension *pg_natural_sort_order*
 =========================================

 Provided by Bjönd Inc. free of charge.
+MIT License

 A simple PostgreSQL extension to allow for natural sort order.
 Basically a function is provided that allows a text string